jekymin8232/vitalguardai-com/README.md

 I’m a single man, and I’m generally attracted to open-minded women.

 9th — **UAE**
 Middle Eastern hospitality is genuinely impressive.
+If women in the UAE were more open-minded, it probably would have ranked #1 for me.

 10th — **Luxembourg**
 The first country that acknowledged me.
 Respect earned forever.